 It is a community lender that works with major lending organizations and strives to make loan approval easier for the minority.
 In total, they are determined to offer $300,000 to minority business owners.
 Their services are well-researched; they partnered up with universities and research centers to improve the standard of the offers.

-Union banks offer a loan to small businesses and minority-owned businesses with simple underwriting, affordable interest rates, and fast funding.
+Union banks offers minority startup business loans with simple underwriting, affordable interest rates, and fast business funding.
 The funds can be used to strengthen the foundation of any business.
 Although Union Banks have a relaxed eligibility criterion if you don’t own 51% of your business or haven’t been running a business for at least two years, you don’t qualify for the loan.

 Since origin, it has offered more than $7 million to minority business owners.
 The low-income generating community can benefit from this offer.
 National African, American Small Business Loan Fund has helped women-owned businesses.